Voral/mock-builder/doc/testing.md

     - Both default mode and named parameter mode are supported.

 2. **Throwing Exceptions:**
-    - You can configure a method to throw an exception under specific conditions.
+    - You can configure a method to throw an exception under certain calls.

-3. **Parameter Verification:**
+3. **Checking Parameters:**
-    - After executing a test, you can verify which parameters were passed to a method.
+    - After running a test, you can verify which parameters were passed to the method.

 4. **Call Counter:**
-    - The trait tracks the number of times each method is called.
+    - The trait tracks the number of calls made to each method.

 ---

-## Example Usage
+## Usage Example

-### 1. Setting Up the Mock
+### 1. Setting Up a Mock

-Suppose we have a class `UserService` that we want to test:
+Suppose we have a `UserService` class that we want to test:

 ```php
 <?php